QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 So two steady states typically exist.

-Let's set some parameter values and compute possible steady state rates of return on currency $\bar R$, the  signiorage maximizing rate of return on currency, and an object that we'll discuss later, namely, an initial price level $p_0$ associated with the maximum steady state rate of return on currency.
+Let's set some parameter values and compute possible steady state rates of return on currency $\bar R$, the  seigniorage maximizing rate of return on currency, and an object that we'll discuss later, namely, an initial price level $p_0$ associated with the maximum steady state rate of return on currency.

 +++

-First, we create a `namedtuple` to store pararmeters.

-We can reuse this `namedtuple` in our functions throughout this lecture
+First, we create a `namedtuple` to store parameters so that we can reuse this `namedtuple` in our functions throughout this lecture

 ```{code-cell} ipython3
 γ1 = 100